 Read more on Listerious: 10 facts about the Galleria Vittorio Emanuele II

-6. Royal Palace of Milan
+6. Check out the Royal Palace of Milan

 The Royal Palace of Milan is another structure just nearby Milan Cathedral and the Galleria Vittorio Emanuele II on the Piazza del Duomo.